-Students gain an understanding of the importance of marketing in today's society.
-They develop skills related to interpersonal communication, self-presentation, sales, economics, marketing, employability, career discovery, and ethical decision-making.
+Explore the world of marketing to understand its importance in today's society.
+Students will develop skills related to interpersonal communication, self-presentation, economics, marketing, sales, employability, career discovery, promotion, and ethical decision-making-all essential skills in any career.
+The course explores career options and develops workplace readiness skills.

-NOTE: Students in this course have an opportunity to take an Industry Certification Test.
+NOTE: Students in this course have an opportunity to take an industry certification test.